Whether it’s a septic system or a sewer system, everything that goes down our drains eventually makes its way into our environment.

 Using a properly maintained septic system costs considerably less than paying annual sewer usage fees.
 However, when septic systems are not properly maintained, they can cost a bundle.

-A septic system ignored for years is more or less guaranteed to cause water pollution and create big repair bills.
+An ignored septic system is guaranteed to fail, cause water pollution, and create big repair bills.
 You wouldn’t try to drive your car for 100,000 miles without an oil change.
 Yet without thinking about it, many people routinely dump ten years worth of waste into their septic system, and expect it to disappear.
 Septic systems are extraordinary devices, but they’re not magic.

 This is why we advise you to follow these simple rules of septic system maintenance.
 Together, we can save money and keep the Neponset Watershed’s waterways clean and flowing!